SAMjs/samjs-files-auth/README.md

     // to disable auth plugin use this instead:
     noAuth: {}
   },
+  access:{
     read: true, // allowed for all
-  write: "root", // allowed for root only
+    write: "root" // allowed for root only
+  }
   // optional, permission checker used for this model
   // can be a name or a custom function
   // see samjs-auth for further information